-You can join a meeting from your Microsoft Outlook calendar or email by opening the calendar event or email invitation and clicking the link.
+You can join a meeting from your Microsoft Outlook calendar or email by opening the calendar event or email invite and clicking the link.

-- 1. Click the event URL in your email or calendar - The event will automatically open in your browser
+- Click the event URL in your email or calendar - The event will automatically open in your browser

-Links are a great way to join meetings at the last minute.
+Links are a great way to join meetings last minute.
 Just ask the event creator for the link and click.